Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Starting and Ending Points During the Trek

-As a general practice, the Poon hill trek is initiated from Nayapul.
-It is a small highway-side village located 40 kilometers northwest of Pokhara.
-This is an initiating point for the Poon Hill trek.
-However, the road has been paved from Nayapul until Ulleri but is only accessible via Jeep or a 4-wheel drive vehicle.
-Also, the ending point of the trek is Syauli Bazar itself.
+As a general practice, the Poon Hill trek is initiated from Nayapul.
+It is a small village located on the highway, 40 kilometers northwest of Pokhara.
+This marks the starting point for the Poon Hill trek.
+However, the road has been paved from Nayapul to Ulleri, which is accessible via a Jeep or a 4-wheel drive vehicle.

-After moving from Nayapul, the trekkers will pass through landscapes like jungles, peaks, valleys, and river banks.
-The trekkers will pass through villages like Ulleri, Nangethanti, Deurali, and Ghorepani before reaching Poon Hill.
+It is possible to start the trek from Hile, Tikhedhunga, or even Ulleri.
+Many trekkers still prefer to follow the classic route and begin their trek from Nayapul.
+From Nayapul, trekkers will pass through landscapes that include jungles, peaks, valleys, and riverbanks.
+The trekkers will pass through villages like Ulleri, Nangethanti, Deurali, and Ghorepani before taking a hike to Poon Hill.

 Communication Services for Poon Hill Trek